Aerobatics: Overview

 Aerobatics done at low levels and for an audience is called "stunt flying".
 To enhance the show effect of aerobatic manoeuvres, smoke is sometimes generated; the smoke allows viewers to see the path travelled by the aircraft.
 Due to safety concerns, the smoke is not a result of combustion but is produced by the vaporization of fog oil into a fine aerosol, achieved either by injecting the oil into the hot engine exhaust or by the use of a dedicated device that can be fitted in any position on the aircraft.
 The first military aerobatic team to use smoke at will during displays was Fleet Air Arm 702 Squadron "The Black Cats" at the Farnborough Airshow in September 1957.

+Aerobatics are typically performed in aeroplanes and gliders, but are not limited solely to fixed-wing aircraft, as they can also be performed in specific helicopters, such as the MBB Bo 105, Westland Lynx and Eurocopter EC120 Colibri.
+The British Army, Royal Navy, Spanish Air Force and the Indian Air Force have helicopter display teams.